Un vídeo de Urlaubern, la naturaleza en St. Pete/Clearwater genial

 Walk Shaded Trails and Listen to Birdsong

 Looking for ways to find some zen?
-St. Pete/Clearwater has gorgeous parks and preserves that fit the bill.
+The Tampa Bay area has gorgeous parks and preserves that fit the bill.
 Find stunning boardwalks at Boca Ciega Millennium Park, Sawgrass Lake Park and Weedon Island Preserve.
 At Boyd Hill Nature Park, walk shaded trails, enjoy views of Lake Maggiore and visit a sanctuary for rehabilitated birds of prey.
 Looking for a waterfront picnic spot?
 Try St. Pete's North Shore Park or Vinoy Park, both with views of the new St. Pete Pier.
 If you'd like to spend time among the trees, explore little-known Brooker Creek Preserve in Tarpon Springs to enjoy its nature center, wildflower-decorated trails and stellar birdwatching (tip: arrive when the park opens to have the trails all to yourself).

-Explore Nature Here
+Explore Local Parks & Nature

 4